 I worked there for two years, then went to the University of Montana for grad school in journalism.
 I loved Missoula.
 Such a great town.
 I would have loved to stay there forever, but I was making about $17k with no benefits, I had student loans up the wazoo, and so I moved on.
 I took a slightly better paying job at the Pulitzer Prize–winning Point Reyes Light, a small newspaper in northern California (again, no benefits).

 I stayed there for two years, then moved back to Chicago.
 I freelanced for a while, then took a job at Chicago Lawyer magazine.
 I was there for all of seven months, then took a job as a features writer at the Daily Herald newspaper.
 I worked there for seven years, and can’t complain: I interviewed stars like Harrison Ford (a jerk), reviewed all sorts of concerts (the Stones, Radiohead, David Bowie, etc.), got to write about everything from autism to albinism to the concept of selling out, and so on.

 I then moved to Time Out Chicago, where I started as a senior editor.
 I then became the features editor, then the magazine’s Editor.
 That led to a nomination for a National Magazine Award, which alas I didn’t win (but I did get this photo with Judah Friedlander, so let’s call it even).
 Then I was the managing editor of a site called WeSeed, which attempted to teach the stock market to newbies.

 Alas, WeSeed’s parent company PEAK6 decided WeSeed wasn’t worth seeding anymore, so I began doing freelance copywriting.
 I wrote about Harley-Davidson, Maytag, Whirlpool, Allstate, and other small, indie companies.
-I was a senior copywriter with Acquity Group downtown for two years, then associate creative director for iCrossing, and now I’m currently looking for other opportunities.
+I was a senior copywriter with Acquity Group downtown for two years, then associate creative director for iCrossing, and now I’m currently freelancing.
 I live in Chicago with my wife and daughter, and it is, as they say, all good.